-A Fit and Proper Policy is in place for all of the regulated insurance entities across the Standard Group, including Standard Ireland, and describes the objectives, roles and responsibilities and governance around the selection, due diligence and appointment of directors and senior managers into the key roles.
-The Fit and Proper Policy is owned by the board of directors as a body and by the MSUKI CEO as a business owner.
+A Fit and Proper Policy is in place for the Standard Group and describes the objectives, roles and responsibilities and governance around the selection, due diligence and appointment of resources into the key roles.
+The Fit and Proper Policy is owned by the Board of Directors as a body and by the Standard Club CEO as a business owner.
 The policy is reviewed and approved at least annually.